New York Generals: History

 Following the 1967 season, the NPSL merged with the United Soccer Association (USA) to form the North American Soccer League (NASL).
 Following the merger, the New York Skyliners of the USA folded, making the New York Generals the sole major soccer team in New York City.
-While the two teams were initially planned to merge into one team, Peter Elser (who had become the Generals' sole owner following RKO General's withdrawal in January 1968) opted against this plan and continued to recruit partners and players for the Generals.
+While the two teams were initially planned to merge into one team, Peter Elser (who had become the Generals' sole owner following RKO General's withdrawal in January 1968) reversed course and continued to recruit partners and players for the Generals.

 Prior to the 1968 season, Gordon Bradley was hired as a player and assistant coach.
 Bradley had been brought to the attention of the Generals because of his experience as coach and player on the New York Ukrainians.
 Co Prins also joined the team following the folding of the Pittsburgh Phantoms, which he had been a member of the previous year.
+Of the 1968 team's 24-man roster, only three players - Dov Markus, Paul Freitag, Gordon Bradley - were American.

-While the Generals improved to a 12–8–12 record, they again failed to qualify for postseason play.
-A highlight of the 1968 season occurred on July 12, when the Generals hosted Santos FC in an exhibition match at Yankee Stadium.
-The game, a 5–3 win for the Generals, is notable for featuring Pelé, who would later become a player in the NASL when he joined the New York Cosmos in 1975.
+While the Generals improved to a 12–8–12 record in 1968, they again failed to qualify for postseason play.
+A highlight of the season occurred on July 12, when the Generals hosted Santos FC in an exhibition match at Yankee Stadium.
+The game, a 5–3 win for the Generals, is notable for featuring global soccer superstar Pelé, who would later join the successor New York Cosmos of the NASL in 1975.

-Following the 1968 season, the NASL experienced severe hardships as their television contract with CBS expired and multiple teams folded.
+Following the 1968 season, the NASL experienced severe hardships as its television contract with CBS expired and multiple teams folded.
 Famous tennis star Eugene Scott, who had been a director of the Generals, was appointed temporary chairman of the NASL.
 However, the following year, Phil Woosnam was appointed NASL commissioner and announced plans for a truncated 1969 season that would feature teams from the United Kingdom playing as stand-ins for their American counterparts.
-Following this, Scott left and the Generals soon after folded.
-The Generals became defunct in February 1969.
+Following this, Scott left and the Generals soon after folded, becoming defunct in February 1969.
 New York City would remain without an NASL franchise until the 1971 season, when the New York Cosmos began play.
 The Cosmos would share a gold and green color scheme with the Generals and played their home games at the Generals' former home venue, Yankee Stadium.
-Furthermore, former Generals player Gordon Bradley served as the Cosmos' first head coach.
+Furthermore, former Generals player and assistant coach Gordon Bradley served as the Cosmos' first head coach.

+In spite of team owner RKO General owning various television stations, including WOR-TV, the Generals would only have national television in 1967 with CBS (WCBS-TV locally), but would broadcast 5 matches (including a friendly with Santos) on WPIX on tape delay in 1968.